Sydney Cople Ph.D.

 I then went on to obtain a master’s degree in clinical mental health counseling from the University of Northern Colorado, in which I was able to receive comprehensive training in providing treatment for a wide variety of mental health concerns.
 By becoming a therapist—and with my background in research—I’ve been able to bring evidence-based approaches straight to those who can benefit from them.

 After completing my master’s degree and additional supervised training, I became a Licensed Professional Counselor.
-While I am already qualified and licensed to work as a therapist in the state of Colorado, I continued to gain knowledge and expertise in counseling by obtaining a Ph.D. in Counseling Psychology from the University of Northern Colorado.
-In pursuit of this degree, I also completed a year-long doctoral residency in child and family therapy at Denver Health followed by a year-long postdoctoral fellowship in child, family, and pediatric psychology at Denver Health.
+While I was already qualified and licensed to work as a therapist in the state of Colorado, I continued to gain knowledge and expertise in counseling by obtaining a Ph.D. in the APA-accredited Counseling Psychology program at the University of Northern Colorado.
+In pursuit of this degree, I also completed a year-long APA-accredited doctoral residency in child and family therapy at Denver Health.
+Before becoming licensed as a psychologist, I also completed a year-long postdoctoral fellowship in pediatric psychology at Denver Health.
+I am currently a fully licensed psychologist in the state of Colorado.

 Who I Work With